dvreeze/yaidom/docs/motivation.rst

 returns an ``immutable.IndexedSeq[Elem]`` and so does ``"foo" \ "bar" flatMap { _ \ "baz" }``

-Hence no extra machinery to understand the expression from a Collections point of view.
+Hence it is trivial to understand the expression from a Collections point of view.
 In yaidom, a node is a node, and a collection of nodes is a collection of nodes.
 That is very easy to understand, and in my opinion warrants a slight increase in verbosity.

 .. _`Working with Scala's XML support`: http://www.codecommit.com/blog/scala/working-with-scalas-xml-support